1. How to Apply for a Position on a Board or Commission.

 4. Openings on Boards and Commissions

 The List of Appointments details the entities to which the Governor makes appointments.
 Most boards and commissions have six-year staggered terms, with one third of the members' terms expiring every two years.
 The majority of gubernatorial appointments expire in odd-numbered years, with many of these occurring in the first three months.
-The Texas Constitution provides that appointees with expired terms continue to serve until they are reappointed or replaced.
-Vacancies can occur at any time due to a resignation or death of an appointee.
+The Texas Constitution generally provides that appointees with expired terms continue to serve until they are reappointed or replaced.
+However, under a recent constitutional amendment, non-salaried appointees for positions requiring Senate confirmation with expired terms may serve no later than the last date of the first regular legislative session that begins after the expiration of the term.
+Vacancies can also occur at any time due to a resignation or death of an appointee.

 5. Senate Confirmation